rondelion/NeuralParser/README.md

 - __CBOC (Continuous Bag of Categories) model__: it is like the CBOW model in Word2Vec.
 It uses parts of speech (POS) instead of words.
 It is required in all the modes above.
 If no CBOC file is found, then the program trains the CBOC model with the given sentence file and epochs, and save it to a file.
 If a CBOC file is found, it loads the model from the file.
+- __Bigram predictor model__: it predicts bigram occurence (probability).
+It is required for the mode NO.
+If the mode is NO and no bigram predictor model file is found, then the program trains the model with the given sentence file and epochs, and save it to a file.
+If the mode is NO and a bigram predictor model file is found, it loads the model from the file.
 - __Next POS predictor model__: it predicts the next part of speech (POS).
-It is required for the mode N.
+It is required for the mode NP.
-If the mode is N and no next POS predictor model file is found, then the program trains the model with the given sentence file and epochs, and save it to a file.
-If the mode is N and a next POS predictor model file is found, it loads the model from the file.
+If the mode is NP and no next POS predictor model file is found, then the program trains the model with the given sentence file and epochs, and save it to a file.
+If the mode is NP and a next POS predictor model file is found, it loads the model from the file.